Niraj-Kamdar/manylinux-wheel-builder/README.md

 ## FAQ
 **1. Why don't I build wheel on ubuntu-latest and publish it directly to the PyPI?**

 Building manylinux-compatible wheels is not trivial; as a general rule, binaries built on one Linux distro will only work on other Linux distros that are the same age or newer.
-Therefore, if we want to make binaries that run on most Linux distros, we have to use a very old distro -- CentOS 6.
+Therefore, if we want to make binaries that run on most Linux distros, we have to use manylinux docker images.
+This is the reason why twine won't upload distro specific built wheel.

 **2. Why did I choose manylinux2010?**